Fludem/my-laravel-starter/README.md

 Just download the zip file and extract it to your project folder.

+You can also press 'use this template' in the top right of the repository screen.

 Run the following commands to install dependencies.

 ```bash